Rebels: City of Indra: Reception

-The bibliophile website Goodreads reported a 59% approval rating, with a rating of 2.73/5 based on 189 reviews.
-Customer reviews on Amazon give the book rating average of 1.7 out of 5 stars.
-Customer reviews on Google Play give it an average of 4.1/5 based on 303 reviews.

 Publishers Weekly gave a positive review: "Details about the two worlds the girls inhabit are creative, though the plot that emerges after they meet is rather predictable.
 Even so, abundant action — including a hair-pulling fight, a high-speed chase on flying machines, and an attack by hideous beings known as 'mutations' — provides momentum.
 Unresolved conflicts set the scene for the next installment."